Economic Adjustment Programme for Portugal: Further events

 In the following months the country started to be seen as moving on the right track.
 However, the unemployment level rose to over 15 percent in the second quarter 2012 and it was expected to rise even further in the near future.

-On 7 June 2012, Portugal's largest listed bank by assets Millennium bcp was rescued by the Portuguese Government headed by Passos Coelho, through 3 billion euros ($3.8 billion) in state funds it took from the country's bailout package.
+On 7 June 2012, Portugal's largest listed bank by assets, Millennium BCP, was rescued by the Portuguese Government headed by Passos Coelho, through 3 billion euros ($3.8 billion) in state funds it took from the country's bailout package.

 In January 2013, the European Commission approved, under EU state aid rules, a rescuing recapitalisation totalling €1.1 billion granted by Portugal to Banco Internacional do Funchal S.A.
 (Banif) for reasons of financial stability.
 The Portuguese Republic committed to provide a far-reaching restructuring plan for Banif by 31 March 2013.

+On 3 August 2014, Banco Espírito Santo, at the time the largest listed bank in Portugal, was rescued by the State.
+The bank was subject to a resolution measure and split in two: Novo Banco, which kept its healthy operations ("good bank"), while the toxic assets remained in the existing bank ("bad bank") which entered into liquidation in 13 July 2016.
+Novo Banco received a €4.9 billion bailout to be recapitalized, funded by the Portuguese Resolution Fund, to which the Portuguese government lent €3.9 billion.